-- Working with leaders in Uganda, Romania and Australia to create their own networks of business advocates for early childhood.
+- Working with leaders in Uganda, Romania, and Australia to help create their own sustainable networks of business advocates for early childhood.

-- Organizing the first Global Business Summit on Early Childhood in October 2015.
+- The first Global Business Summit on Early Childhood Investments (2015)

-- Developing a variety of publications and examples, showcasing business actions on early childhood.
+- Developing a variety of publications to showcase business actions on early childhood.

-- Presenting at a wide variety of international conferences to provide information on “why” and “how” to organize business leaders to support early childhood development
+- Presenting at various international conferences to provide information on “why” and “how” to successfully organize business leaders to support early childhood education and care.